top of page

 • Platform bias: Some platforms (like Instagram and TikTok) reward faces in video.
 You may need to adapt formats strategically.

 Is major visibility really aligned with your nervous system and long-term sustainability?
-If not, faceless might be wiser.
+If not, faceless might be wiser for you.

 How to Start a Faceless Social Media Account